mewilker/softwareconstruction/instruction/json/json.md

 ## Things to Understand

+- What Serialization means and why it is important
 - How to read / understand JSON documents
 - How to generate an JSON string from the instance variables of a Java object
 - How to parse an JSON object and represent the data with a Java object